abhisheksr01/spring-boot-microservice-best-practices/.github/PULL_REQUEST_TEMPLATE/document_pr_template.md

 ## How Has This Been Tested?

-Please describe how the changes to documentation were reviewed.
+Please describe how the changes to the documentation were reviewed.
 If applicable, include instructions on how to view or test the updated documentation.

 - [ ] Documentation preview checked in markdown renderer